-Kent Walters is Associate Professor of Music and Director of Choral Studies at Cornerstone University in Grand Rapids, Michigan.
-Previously, he served as music director and worship pastor in a local church for 31 years.
-He received an M.M. from Michigan State University and a Doctor of Worship Studies from the Robert E. Webber Institute for Worship Studies graduating as a member of the first or "Alpha" class.
-He has served as the school's Director of Alumni Activities and Editor of the IWS Newsletter, Anamnesis since 2004, and was appointed faculty member for the Practicum Courses in June 2007.
+Kent Walters is Director of Choral Studies and Professor of Music at Cornerstone University in Grand Rapids, Michigan.
+Previously, he served as Worship Pastor in a local church for 31 years.
+He earned the Doctor of Worship Studies degree from the Robert E. Webber Institute for Worship Studies, and the Master of Music degree in Choral Conducting from Michigan State University.
+He received a B.A. in Secondary Music Education from Calvin College, and a Diploma in Music Ministry from the Grand Rapids School of the Bible and Music.
+Kent has served as the Director of Alumni Activities at IWS since 2004, and was appointed faculty member for the Practicum Courses in June 2007.
+He is Editor of the IWS Newsletter, Anamnesis, publishes the Webber Quote of the Week, and plans annual post-graduate seminars in worship taught by leading scholars from around the world.
 MWS Faculty